smithandrewl/awesome-ideas/README.md

 The tool should:

   - Allow multiple collections to be created
-  - Allow multiple views for a collection
+  - Allow multiple views for per collection
   - Show images for each item (if any)

  Bonus: